MicrosoftDocs/playfab-docs/playfab-docs/features/commerce/ugc/settings.md

 Display Properties are custom item properties that can be added to all items in your catalog.
 Certain properties can be set in the *Display Property Mappings* section to be used searches, filters, and orderings when using the [`SearchItems` API](/gaming/playfab/features/commerce/ugc/search)

-Once you add a field to `DisplayProperties`, you need to republish all of the public catalog items in order to add that field to the indexed values in each item document.
+Once you add a field to `DisplayPropertyIndexInfos` in your catalog config (or modify *Display Property Mappings* in settings), you need to republish all of the public catalog items in order for that field to be properly indexed.
 Additionally, only the top-level Display Properties are indexed, so anything nested will **NOT** be indexed.
 Display Property names must be unique for all properties.

 `DateTime`, `Double`, and `Queryable String` display properties are **queryable**, these properties can be used in Filter and OrderBy statements.